-- \cdot where the safety and well-being of children is paramount - \cdot where everyone is respected and valued - \cdot where learning is a shared experience - \cdot where there are high expectations and high standards of achievement - \cdot where we celebrate personal and shared success - \cdot where we all feel positive, confident and comfortable - \cdot where the work we do is worthwhile, stimulating and exciting - \cdot where it is safe to express worries about things we can't do or don't understand - \cdot which is bright, attractive, cared for, safe and welcoming
+- $\cdot$ where the safety and well-being of children is paramount - $\cdot$ where everyone is respected and valued - $\cdot$ where learning is a shared experience - $\cdot$ where there are high expectations and high standards of achievement - $\cdot$ where we celebrate personal and shared success - $\cdot$ where we all feel positive, confident and comfortable - $\cdot$ where the work we do is worthwhile, stimulating and exciting - $\cdot$ where it is safe to express worries about things we can't do or don't understand - $\cdot$ which is bright, attractive, cared for, safe and welcoming with various professionals from a wide range of outside agencies and staff have a range of training and skills to support special educational needs.
+We have a SENDCo and a SEND Link Governor who continually monitor practice and ensure that individual pupil's needs are met.
+In addition to this, we have 3 members of staff who recently completed the National Nurturing Schools Programme with Nurture UK, which has enabled us to offer nurture and support throughout school.

-SEN Information:
+SEND Information:

 We aim to ensure that all pupils are supported to reach their potential personally, socially, emotionally and academically regardless of their gender, ethnicity, social background, religion, physical ability or educational needs.
 We recognise, and value, the need for a full range of educational and pastoral support.
-We work very closely with various professionals from a wide range of outside agencies and staff have a range of training and skills to support special educational needs.
-We have a SENCo and a SEND Link Governor who continually monitor practice and ensure that individual pupil's needs are met.
-We have 4 members of staff who are currently completing the National Nurturing Schools Programme with Nurture UK.
+We work very closely

-School staff will inform parents and carers if they have any concerns over children's progress or development and they will also be kept informed of any intervention their child is taking part in and be kept up to date with the impact of the intervention.
+School staff will inform parents and carers if they have any concerns over a child's progress or development and they will also be kept informed of any intervention their child is taking part in, including updates of the impact on intervention.
 The school follows an 'Assess, Plan, Review, Do' cycle (See SEND Policy).
-If required external specialists will be consulted to support in early identification and recommending provision to match the needs of each individual child.
+If required, external specialists will be consulted to support in early identification and recommending provision to match the needs of each individual child.
 The involvement of outside agencies or other professionals will always be discussed and agreed in advance with parents and carers.
-In addition, if school and professionals feel that a child's needs are severe and complex and cannot be met within the resources available, a request for an education, health and care assessment may be made to the Local Authority (LA).
+In addition, if school and professionals feel that a child's needs are severe and complex and carnot be met within the resources available, a request for an education, health and care assessment may be made to the Local Authority (LA).
 This would be completed following a discussion with parents and carers.